ifip82conf/ifip82conf.github.io/pages/submissions/submissions.md

 The main conference proceedings will be published by Springer as a volume of the IFIP ACIT (Advances in Information and Communication Technology) series.
 An electronic version of the proceedings will be made available to all conference participants free of charge.
 A hard-cover bound copy of these proceedings will also be available for purchase (as part of your conference registration).

-Papers should follow these [author guidelines](http://springer) using the appropriate template from the Springer website.
+Papers should follow these [author guidelines](http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) using the appropriate template from the Springer website.

-[Submit all papers here.](http://springer)  This link brings you to the Springer website which will require you to register to their paper submission system (not the conference) and then log in to submit your paper.
-If you have difficulty submitting, please contact [Ulrike Schultze](mailto: uschultz@smu.edu).
+The Springer submission system opens at May 1st, 2018.